riandyrn/owldetect/README.md

 # OwlDetect

+Welcome to Haraj take home challenge!

+In this challenge you will be assigned to help fictional startup called `OwlDetect` to create their first product.

 `OwlDetect` is a startup that want to fight plagiarism in education sector.
 They want to create a web app that can be used by highschool teachers to check plagiarism in their students homework.

-Plagiarism in highschool is mostly not complicated, usually what they do is fall into one of following category:
+Plagiarism in highschool is mostly not complicated, usually they fall into one of following category:

-1. They will copy the exact phrases from others homework
+1. Students copy the exact phrases from other students homework
-2. They will copy then alter some words in the copied phrases
+2. Students copy then alter some words in the copied phrases
-3. They will copy only some phrases
+3. Students copy only some phrases while also adding their own phrases

-In this repo you will find prototype for their web app.
-However it is not yet working as they expected because it could only check for the exact match text.
-So if its differ even if only a bit, it would not categorized as plagiarism.
+In this repo you will find prototype for `OwlDetect` web app.
+However currently it is not yet working as they expected because it could only check for the exact match text.

-You could see the live version of this web app [here](https://dry-woodland-18779.herokuapp.com/).
+You could see the live version for this app [here](https://dry-woodland-18779.herokuapp.com/).

 You could check how the web app should function by reading [http_api.md](./http_api.md).